EECS150/project_skeleton_fa21/spec/checkpoint1.md

 Once you pass the echo test, also try `sim/uart_parse_tb.v`.
 This test combines both UART operations and string comparison.
 It covers the basic functionality of the BIOS program, but is shorter and easier to debug than the BIOS testbench.
+Make sure to compile the `.hex` file in the `software` directory first.

 ## BIOS and Programming your CPU
 We have provided a BIOS program in `software/bios` that allows you to interact with your CPU and download other programs over UART.